hannobraun/stepper/README.md

 ## Status

-This library is currently in development.
-Nothing to see here.
+This is only an early draft, mainly intended as a base for further development.
+Its use cases are very limited right now.

 ## License